Streaming Working Memory

 This example demonstrates:

-- Setting up a memory system with working memory enabled
+- Setting up memory with working memory enabled in either text-stream or tool-call mode

 - Using